Micrografting Hair Treatments

 Our Satisfaction Guarantee

 Your satisfaction is guaranteed.
-We only use premium, Therapeutic Goods Administration (TGA) approved anti-wrinkle injectables and included with every procedure is a complimentary results review appointment.
+We only use premium, Australian Register of Therapeutic Goods (ARTG) listed anti-wrinkle injectables and included with every procedure is a complimentary results review appointment.

 Is micrografting right for me?

 Each person is different and results will vary.
 If you have androgenetic alopecia, micrografting hair can help slow down the condition and even reverse its symptoms, causing the regrowth of lost hair.
 Find out if it’s right for you by filling out our contact form.

 Who does micrografting suit?

 Our micrografting hair loss treatment is recommended for women and men suffering from androgenetic alopecia.

 - have an allergy to lidocaine contained in anaesthetic